MongoDB lets you export data to other formats like CSV and JSON so that it can be used externally by other applications.

 Output in extended JSON v2.0 (Canonical Mode)

-To export MongoDB data in canonical mode, you need to use the parameter –jsonFormat=canonical in your query.
+To export MongoDB data in canonical mode, you must use the parameter –jsonFormat=canonical in your query.

 {"_id":{"$numberDouble":"1.0"},"volume":{"$numberLong":"2980000"},"date":{"$date":{"$numberLong":"1565363188675"}}}

 The Pymongo driver is another way to export MongoDB data in the desired JSON format.
-Pymongo driver helps to interact with MongoDB using Python language.
+The Pymongo driver helps interact with MongoDB using Python.

 It is available starting from MongoDB v2.6 and supports all versions up to v4.2.